AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-folders-and-features.md

 ---
-id: how-to-create-a-folder-and-feature
+id: how-to-create-folders-and-features
-title: How to create a Folder and Feature
+title: How to create Folders and Features
 ---

 ## Description